Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Simulations Results

-In this subsection, we will prove the correctness of the "Q-SSE" method introduced above.
-As our modified program focus on the properties of models with magnetic field, we mainly concentrate on the magnetization of system, which are defined as \be M_z=\sum_{i=1}^NS_i^z. \ee
+In this subsection, we will prove the correctness of the ``Q-SSE" method introduced above.
+As our modified program focuses on the properties of models with magnetic field, we mainly concentrate on the magnetization, which are defined as \be M_z=\sum_{i=1}^NS_i^z. \ee

-In Fig. (\ref{fig:ED-L4}) we show the simulation results for $JQ_2$ model on square lattice with $Q=4$ and $8$.
+In Fig. (\ref{fig:ED-L4}), we show the simulation results of the $JQ_2$ model on square lattice with $Q=4$ and $8$.
 The system size is $4\times4$ with inverse temperature $\beta=32$.
-In this figure, the magnetization properties with magnetic field $h$ for both "Q-SSE" method and ED method coincide.
-The results for these two different methods do agree with each other and it certificates the correctness of our "Q-SSE" method.
+In this figure, the magnetization properties with magnetic field $h$ for both the ``Q-SSE" method and the ED method coincide.
+The results of these two different methods do agree with each other and it certificates the correctness of the ``Q-SSE" method.

+After proving the correctness of the ``Q-SSE" method, we think the ``JQ-SSE" method will also be right, which is just the combination of the ``J-SSE" and ``Q-SSE" method.
+In Appendix. \ref{app:jqsse}, we present the results of the ``JQ-SSE" method, which prove the correctness of the ``JQ-SSE" method.